Kidbrooke

 Kidbrooke is an area of south-east London, England, in the Royal Borough of Greenwich 7+1/2 mi south-east of Charing Cross and north west of Eltham.

 The district takes its name from the Kyd Brook, a watercourse which runs from Orpington to Lewisham, by which point it is part of the River Quaggy.
 It is a tributary to the River Ravensbourne.

 History

 Kidbrooke, derived from an Anglo-Saxon name meaning 'the brook where the kites were seen,' indicates that the area was uninhabited at the time of naming.
 With its three streams and heavy, wet clay, Kidbrooke would have been unsuitable for Saxon settlement.

 However, by the late 11th or 12th century, Kidbrooke had established a church and likely had a small population, although this presence didn't endure.
 By 1428, the church lacked a priest, and by 1494, it had fallen into disrepair.

 Remaining rural until the inauguration of Kidbrooke railway station in 1895, the region was primarily dedicated to farming until the 1930s.
-Significant development ensued thereafter, particularly following the construction of the Rochester Way.
+Significant development ensued, particularly following the construction of the Rochester Way.
+On 1 April 1901 the civil parish was abolished to form Charlton and Kidbrooke.
+At the 1891 census (one of the last before the abolition of the parish), Kidbrooke had a population of 2298.